What are the qualities you value in a best friend? Who is your best friend? Do you have a best friend?

 Why has God chosen them?

-Why is it that when God uses someone we know—a friend or family member—we immediately view him or her with skepticism?
-Simply because we know where someone comes from doesn’t preclude them from God using them.
+Why is it that when God uses someone we know—a friend or family member—we view him or her skeptically?
+Simply because we know where someone comes from doesn’t preclude God from using them.
 Perhaps we wonder, secretly or even unconsciously, “Why has God chosen them?” instead of us because our character and gifts are so much better than theirs.
 When we allow contempt to rule in our hearts to the point that we judge others and the work God is trying to do through them, we stand on shaky ground.

 When contempt takes hold and grows, it grows into offense and unbelief; this is how the enemy traps us.
-Once those attitudes take hold in our lives, our spiritual growth comes to a standstill.
+Our spiritual growth comes to a standstill once those attitudes take hold in our lives.

 “But without faith, it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who diligently seek Him.”